At Pear demo day, a who’s who of VCs, and plenty of fresh ideas

 Viz, a startup that helps physicians identify anomalies in brain scans using machine learning and which landed $7.5 million in Series A funding in May, was part of the line-up last year.
 (Pear asks to invest up to $250,000 when its summer teams raise these first rounds.)

-Because we know some of you like learning about these companies as prospective investments, to held identify future trends, or simply to better understand the competition, we’re written up some of the nascent startups that presented.
-Meanwhile, here is the full presentation if you’d like to see the entire show.
+Because we know some of you like learning about these companies as prospective investments, to identify future trends, or simply to better understand the competition, we’re written up some of the nascent startups that presented.
+Meanwhile, here is the full line-up of companies, and a quick snapshot of what the show was like.

 ImpriMed.